RECOMM CO., LTD. 2Q Earnings Preview

 • Prior Quarter:

 Revenue of JPY 126M (−28.2%), segment loss of negative JPY 5M.
-Decline in spot projects and data entry volumes persisted
+Continued decline in spot projects and data entry workloads

-Order intake and revenue recognition for the AI Agent business (JV with China-based Shizai Zhineng), which commenced full-scale operations in February.
-Integration effects from consolidating RPA and AI agent sales under the segment rename from "BPR" to "DX"
+Order intake and revenue recognition from the AI Agent business (JV with China-based Shi Zai Zhi Neng), which began full-scale commercial operations in February.
+Integration benefits from the segment name change from "BPR Business" to "DX Business," encompassing RPA and AI agent sales

 • Key Metrics: